 - Total value of donated design, labor and in-kind materials: $118,300

 - Approximate number of hours of donated time: 1,200

 - In addition to the business community’s demonstrated support, more than 100 community members have donated funds exceeding $12,500.

-- By converting to LED lights and advanced dimming controls, the MAC will reduce energy usage in the gallery by more than 50%, while providing far better quality and adaptability to different art media.
+- By converting to LED lights and advanced dimming controls, MAC will reduce energy usage in the gallery by more than 50% while providing far better quality and adaptability to different art media.